-- 1. Bypass (the intentional diversion of waste streams from any portion of a treatment facility) is prohibited.
-The Regional Water Board may take enforcement action against permittees for bypass unless: - (a) Bypass was unavoidable to prevent loss of life, personal injury or severe property damage.
-(Severe property damage means substantial physical damage to property, damage to the treatment facilities that causes them to become inoperable, or substantial and permanent loss of natural resources that can reasonably be expected to occur in the absence of a bypass.
+- damage to the treatment facilities that causes them to become inoperable, or substantial and permanent loss of natural resources that can reasonably be expected to occur in the absence of a bypass.
 Severe property damage does not mean economic loss caused by delays in production.); - (b) There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated waste, or maintenance during normal periods of equipment down time.
-This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that could occur during normal periods of equipment downtime or preventive maintenance; - (c) The permittee submitted a notice at least ten days in advance of the need for a bypass to the Regional Water Board; or, - (d) Permittees may allow a bypass to occur that does not cause effluent limitations to be exceeded, but only if it is for essential maintenance to assure efficient operation.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that could occur during normal periods of equipment downtime or preventive maintenance; - (c) The Permittee submitted a notice at least ten days in advance of the need for a bypass to the Regional Water Board; or, - (d) Permittees may allow a bypass to occur that does not cause effluent limitations to be exceeded, but only if it is for essential maintenance to assure efficient operation.
 In such a case, the above bypass conditions are not applicable.
-The permittee shall submit notice of an unanticipated bypass as required.
+The Permittee shall submit notice of an unanticipated bypass as required.

-N. Upset [40 CFR122.41(n)]2
+N. Upset [40 CFR 122.41(n)]